Course

 Folic Acid Supplementation

-Additionally, folate and folic acid helps the body make new red blood cells, which carry oxygen throughout the entire body (27).
-If a patient does not have enough red blood cells circulating throughout their body, they are anemic; anemia can have some physical effects on the body, which include paleness, tiredness, and fatigue (27).
-If a patient is anemic prior to and during pregnancy, this may increase the incidence of maternal mortality, and she will be at risk of having a premature birth or a low-birth-weight infant (4).
+Additionally, folate and folic acid help the body make new red blood cells, which carry oxygen throughout the entire body (22).
+If a patient does not have enough red blood cells circulating throughout their body, they are anemic; anemia can have some physical effects on the body, which include paleness, tiredness, and fatigue (22).
+If a patient is anemic before and during pregnancy, this may increase the incidence of maternal mortality, and she will be at risk of having a premature birth or a low-birth-weight infant (3).
 For this reason, folic acid is essential.
-As a preventative measure, the Center for Disease Control and Prevention (CDC) encourages all women of childbearing age to take 400 micrograms (mcg) of folic acid per day, in addition to consuming foods that are high in folate/folic acid (11).
+As a preventative measure, the Center for Disease Control and Prevention (CDC) encourages all women of childbearing age to take 400 micrograms (mcg) of folic acid per day, in addition to consuming foods that are high in folate/folic acid (9).

-As for folic acid supplementation for men, studies have shown that folic acid may not boost fertility, however, they are encouraged to consume 400 mcg supplements each day (1).
-The benefits of folic acid, not related to fertility, include reducing the risk of heart disease and macular degeneration, helping with the treatment of depression, and protecting against some forms of cancers (25).
-Additional studies have identified that folic acid can prevent or slow memory loss associated with aging (19).
+As for folic acid supplementation for men, studies have shown that folic acid may not boost fertility, however, they are encouraged to consume 400 mcg of supplements each day (1).
+The benefits of folic acid, not related to fertility, include reducing the risk of heart disease and macular degeneration, helping with the treatment of depression, and protecting against the impact of mental and emotional disorders (15).
+Additional studies have identified that folic acid can prevent or slow memory loss associated with aging (15).

 Quiz Questions